 If your tiles come on a netted backing like some of mine did, carefully pull them off.
 You’ll want to get all of the netting peeled off- it will be important later.

-I poured my alcohol into a squeeze bottle, but I’m guessing it would work without one.
-Lay down some aluminum foil on the ground (this is an outside activity!) and then place your colored tiles on the foil, face-up.
+I poured my alcohol into a squeeze bottle, but I’m guessing it would work without one too.
+Lay down some aluminum foil on the ground (this is definitely an outside activity!) and then place your colored tiles on the foil, face-up.
 Drizzle the alcohol on them.

-You’ll see the colors start to blur and run together- that’s what you want.
+You’ll see the colors start to blur and run together once the alcohol hits them- that’s what you want.